 Jennifer T. Szakaly, MA, CMC, NMG attended UNC-Charlotte and earned her Master of Arts in Gerontology in 2002.

-Jennifer previously served as President of the Southeast Chapter of the Aging Life Care Association and is currently a Board Member of the North Carolina Guardianship Association.
+Jennifer previously served as President of the Southeast Chapter of the Aging Life Care Association and has also served as a Board Member for the North Carolina Guardianship Association.
+Currently, Jennifer serves as Board Member for the Aging Life Care Association.

 More important than her professional accomplishments are the qualities of compassion, integrity, and resourcefulness that equip her with the skills to help families through the most difficult caregiving challenges.